 Staff and property security is, nonetheless, the most important reason.
 CCTV cameras are an effective way to protect your staff against assault and harassment.

-CCTV cameras can also be an efficient deterrent against vandalism and property theft.
+CCTV cameras can also be an efficient deterrent against criminal activities like vandalism and property theft.
 And, if the worst happens, CCTV footage can aid in police investigation and constitute evidence in court.

 Improving workplace efficiency is another common reason.
-CCTV cameras can provide important information regarding the way company resources are used.
+CCTV monitoring cameras can provide important information regarding the way company resources are used through monitoring at work.

 They can offer useful metrics about issues like overcrowded areas, or inefficient logistics or maintenance operations, giving management the kind of data they need to optimise day-to-day operation.